MediumSizedDeveloper/MediumSizedDeveloper/README.md

 - 💞️ I’m looking to collaborate on web-development, front or back.
 - 📫 How to reach me: Discord - jia3446, Email - jli8000d@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I play basketball and apex legends, and am quite experienced in both.
+- ⚡ Fun fact: Discovered programming in 2021

 <!---
 MediumSizedDeveloper/MediumSizedDeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.